ezrnew/electron-clipboard/README.md

 # Electron clipboard
 Electron clipboard is a clipboard manager  written (surprisingly) in  electron.
 Application allows storing and accesing previous clipboard values (both text and images) with as simple GUI as possible.
-All the data is stored locally in text file, while user settings are saved in the system diretory.
+All the data is stored locally in text file, while user settings are saved in the system directory.

 Besides storing past clipboard data electron-clipboard also provides utility tools like screenshot editing: